THE EVENT OF CHAMPIONS LTD

 - Registration Type & Tax Receipt Information if you are VAT registered

 - Business name and the type of business you operate, and if applicable details relating to your business social media profile(s) and business website(s)

 - Education details

-- Details relating to your family life, to aid us with what you would like to achieve through mentoring
+- Details relating to your family life, to aid us with what you would like to achieve through our events and training programs

-- Financial information, including details relating to payment of the mentoring programmes/schemes that we offer
+- Financial information, including details relating to payment of the training programmes/events that we offer

 - Shipping address